Strain pattern

 In electrocardiography, a strain pattern is a well-recognized marker for the presence of anatomic left ventricular hypertrophy (LVH) in the form of ST depression and T wave inversion on a resting ECG.
 It is an abnormality of repolarization and it has been associated with an adverse prognosis in a variety heart disease patients.
 It has been important in refining the role of ECG LVH criteria in cardiac risk stratification.
 It is thought that a strain pattern could also reflect underlying coronary heart disease.
+Floyd strain includes T-wave inversion "Floyd.".